linux156/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a postdoctoral researcher at the Department of Mathematics and Statistics at the University of Jyväskylä.
 I am mostly interested in geometric measure theory, as well as its applications to harmonic analysis and PDEs.
-I work in the group of [Tuomas Orponen](https://sites.google.com/view/tuomaths/) and [Katrin Fässler](https://kfaessler.wixsite.com/math/).
+I work in the [Geometric Measure Theory and Harmonic Analysis group](https://www.jyu.fi/science/en/maths/research/geometric-measure-theory), led by [Tuomas Orponen](https://sites.google.com/view/tuomaths/) and [Katrin Fässler](https://kfaessler.wixsite.com/math/).

 I defended my PhD in February 2021 at the Universitat Autònoma de Barcelona, where I worked under supervision of [Xavier Tolsa](http://mat.uab.es/~xtolsa/).